partykit/partykit/apps/docs/src/content/docs/guides/deploy-your-partykit-server.md

 title: Deploy your PartyKit server
 sidebar:
     label: Deploying your PartyKit server
-description: ...
+description: Deploy your PartyKit app and debug live apps after deployment
 ---

-Congratulations!
-You've created your app, now it's time to deploy it to the PartyKit platform 🎈
+This page provides an overview of how to deploy your PartyKit app and how to debug live apps after deployment.

 ## First deployment

-In your project directory, run the following comand in the terminal:
+In your project directory, run the following command in the terminal:

 ```bash
 npm partykit deploy